 2. Make it human.

 The other advantage of a short sentence is that it’s closer to the way we speak.
-Estimates vary, but a recent Ted talk put the average spoken sentence length between 7 -10 words.
+Estimates vary, but one TED talk put the average spoken sentence length between 7 -10 words.
 So the rhythm of a short sentence is something we feel familiar with.
 It eases us into the copy.

 In Charlotte Bronte’s opening to Jane Eyre the language is accessible and concrete.
 No trouble picturing someone trapped inside because of the weather.

 Everyday words make a big impact.
 Partly because there’s no confusion, but also because they’re the words that are hardwired into our subconscious and have more emotional pull: ‘beat’ will always carry more weight than ‘vanquish’.
 This example from The Martian is very powerful considering it's only four words: